Ruin0x11/modding-opennefia-by-example/src/en/books.md

 You can add new books that get randomly generated in dungeons and the like.
 This feature was ported from the old `books.txt` format.

-Book items have the ID `elona.book`.
+Book items have the item ID `elona.book`.
 The text and title of the book item is controlled by the `params.book_id` property, which is an ID of an `elona.book` data entry.